britram/rains-prototype/draft-trammell-rains-protocol.md

 The value of the token (2) key is a 16-byte array which MUST be part of the response.
 See {{cbor-tokens}} for details.

+The value of the query-opts (13) key, if present, is an array of integers in priority order of the querier's preferences in tradeoffs in answering the assertion update query, as in {{tabqopts}}.

 {: #tabuqhash title="Update Query Hash Function Codes"}

 | Code | Name      | Notes                                  |